stracquadaniolab/mooda/README.md

 #### Command line options

 - **-ag**: Algorithm to run can be either mo for Multi-Objective, either mc for Monte Carlo, mo is suggested for long sequences, Monte Carlo for small sequences and codon usage optimization.
-Default=mo.
+Default: mo.

 - **-i**: Input DNA sequence to process.